Person filing a CFPB complaint online against a lender on a laptop

 Will filing a CFPB complaint hurt my credit score?

 No. Filing a CFPB complaint has no effect on your credit score.
-It is a regulatory action between you and the bureau — it does not appear on your credit report and is not visible to creditors.
+It is a regulatory action between you and the bureau.
+It does not appear on your credit report and is not visible to creditors.

 NP